GE Equity

 Venture Round in 2012

-Hospedia is a provider of point-of-care systems and clinical support software based in Pontefract, United Kingdom.
-The company specializes in delivering media, information, and infrastructure services to healthcare settings.
-With a dominant 75% market share in acute NHS hospitals across the UK, Hospedia has installed its bedside terminals in over 150 hospitals, effectively serving around 10 million patients, 5 million visitors, and 500,000 healthcare staff annually.
-Their platform enhances the patient experience by offering communication and multimedia services, ensuring that patients are both educated and entertained throughout their healthcare journey.
-This approach supports healthcare professionals in making timely and informed decisions by providing access to real-time information.
+Hospedia is a UK-based provider of point-of-care systems and clinical support software that enhances the patient experience in healthcare settings.
+With a strong presence in the acute National Health Service (NHS) sector, the company holds a 75% market share, supplying bedside terminals to over 150 hospitals.
+These terminals cater to approximately 10 million patients, 5 million visitors, and 500,000 healthcare professionals annually.
+Hospedia's platform facilitates bedside communication and multimedia services, ensuring patients are both educated and entertained throughout their healthcare journey.
+This technological integration supports healthcare professionals by providing real-time information, ultimately enabling quicker and safer decision-making in clinical environments.

 CardioDx